k2-fsa/sherpa/docs/source/cpp/pretrained_models/index.rst

    for you to try offline recognition step by step.

-   It shows how to install sherpa and use it as offline recognizer, which supports the models from icefall, the wenet framework and torchaudio.
+   It shows how to install sherpa and use it as offline recognizer, which supports the models from icefall, the `WeNet`_ framework and torchaudio.

 .. |Sherpa offline recognition python api colab notebook| image:: https://colab.research.google.com/assets/colab-badge.svg
    :target: https://colab.research.google.com/drive/1RdU06GcytTpI-r8vkQ7NkI0ugytnwJVB?usp=sharing